connectrpc/vanguard-go/README.md

    RPC API.
 With the right annotations, existing REST clients can continue to access your API, even after the server implementations have been migrated to Protobuf and RPC.

-   So this middleware can effectively replace the use of [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway#readme) when it's used in-process in a Go server.
-In particular, this middleware is compatible with Connect RPC handlers, whereas gRPC-Gateway requires the use of gRPC handlers and the gRPC protobuf plugin.
-Also, this middleware does not require any additional code generation.
+   This middleware can effectively replace the use of [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway#readme) when it's used in-process in a Go server.
+In particular, this middleware is compatible with Connect RPC handlers, whereas gRPC-Gateway requires the use of gRPC handlers and the `protoc-gen-grpc-gateway` Protobuf plugin.
+Unlike gRPC-Gateway, this middleware does not require any additional code generation.

    Since it does not rely on code generation, Vanguard can be used in dynamic situations,